elixir-nx/nx/README.md

   * `EXLA_MODE` - controls to compile `opt` (default) artifacts or `dbg`, example: `EXLA_MODE=dbg`

+  * `EXLA_CACHE` - control where to store Tensorflow checkouts and builds

 ## Building with Docker

 The easiest way to build is with [Docker](https://docs.docker.com/get-docker/).
 You'll also need to set up the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker).